flame-engine/flame/packages/flame_bloc/README.md

 }
 ```

-Listening to states changes on a component level can be done with two approaches:
+Listening to states changes at the component level can be done with two approaches:

 By using `FlameBlocListener` component: